Skip to content

 Basic execution of a program

-The processing required for a single instruction is called as instruction cycle.
+The processing required for a single instruction is called an instruction cycle.
 Each instruction cycle begins with the reading operation of an instruction from memory.
-This is called fetch operation.
+This is called a fetch operation.
 The program counter (PC) register holds the address of the next instruction to be fetched.

 The fetched instruction is then loaded into another register, known as the instruction register (IR).
 The instruction contains the number of bits that specify the action the processor is to take.
-The processor calculate the meaning of instruction and performs the required action.
+The processor calculates the meaning of the instruction and performs the required action.

 The actions of the CPU during an instruction cycle are defined by a sequence of micro operations, each of which typically involves a register transfer operation.

-The below given flow chart shows the main function of a CPU.
+The flow chart shows the main function of a CPU.

 CPU operation - Basic function of computer